ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 </div>

 By the way, 'gewicht' in the first image stands for weight.
-To make sure the ratio's are fair, we made sure that every tower has a 'weight' to multiply it's log values by.
+To make sure the ratios are fair, we made sure that every tower has a 'weight' to multiply its log values by.
 These weights are calculated by the amount of employees/tower, with the largest tower having a weight of 1.

-Lets take a look at how we set up our backend structure for creating crud endpoints.
+Let's take a look at how we set up our backend structure for creating crud endpoints.
 In our `/routes` directory we keep all files that define the urls and methods of every endpoint, and tell it which controller and method to use:<br>
 *timespan.route.ts*
 ```typescript